willettjf/willettjf.github.io/index.md

 ## About Me

-I am research director at the Novak Leadership Institute at the University of Missouri.
-My research examines how leadership communication shapes workplace culture and enhances employee engagement and well-being.
-I also investigate narrative persuasion mechanisms in health communication, exploring how storytelling influences health attitudes and behaviors.
-I teach at the undergraduate and graduate levels, while mentoring students in their academic and professional development.
+I am an Associate Teaching Professor in the Master of Health Administration program at the University of Missouri.
+My teaching and research focus on (1) fostering thriving workplaces and (2) promoting more ethical, effective health communication.

 ## Research